-All college beds are long singles (920mm x 2030mm) so linen purchased should be king single.
+All college beds are long singles (920mm X 2030mm) so linen purchased should be king single.

-Swimming pool and beach trips will be regularly arranged so students should make sure they have a beach towel, hat, and sun smart swimwear.
+In summer beach trips will be arranged so students should make sure they have a beach towel, hat and sun smart swimwear.

 Personal computers